Q. Where do hummingbirds go during a hurricane?

-Q. We just read a story written by Robert McCloskey.
-The story is about
+We read a book by Robert McCloskey about

-A: They take whatever shelter they can find, often in dense shrubbery,
+A: Humminbirds take whatever shelter they can find, often in dense shrubbery,

 and ride out the storm.
 In Louisiana, some people have attached small